gekkedev/guid-typescript/README.md

 | isEmpty (): boolean | Validates if a GUID instance is empty (GUID containing only zeros)  |
 | toString (): string | Returns a guid as string  |
 | toShortString(): string | Returns a guid as string without hyphens |

+## Why bother with yet another GUID TypeScript library?
+Well, there are indeed a few GUID/UUID-related libraries out there!
+Most of them are not maintained anymore or lack functionality for GUID handling, that's why *ez-guid* was started.